-- To get to know yourself better.
+- In order to get to know yourself better.

 - To create a reality that fits your desires better.

-It’s a simple idea: nobody can change the interior decoration of their home if they don’t know what’s in the house to begin with.
+Of course, nobody can change the interior decoration of their home if they don’t know what’s in the house to begin with.

-Learn how to connect to your subconscious
+Learn how to connect with your subconscious

 - Pay attention to your intuitions.
 Hunches are actually messages your subconscious is sending to your conscious mind.
-Therefore they are bits of information that can give you a hint as to what lies inside and what you’re trying to tell yourself.
+Therefore, they are bits of information that can give you a hint as to what lies inside and what you’re trying to tell yourself.

 - Paint mandalas.
 It’s a way to focus on the here and now so you can also connect with yourself.